Frequently Asked Questions

 Q: Where does the money go?

-A: In the fiscal year, beginning April 1, 2016, United Way dollars go to 28 programs from 19 agencies.
-You can view a list of these programs on our website. www.unitedwayccfl.org
+A: In the fiscal year, beginning April 1, 2018, you can view a list of our funded programs here.

 One percent of our overall campaign total is given to United Way Worldwide.
 In exchange for this, our local organization receives the benefit of national legislative efforts, professional development and brand management materials.